appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 ## Create a Configuration File

-To configure Helm, you can create a `values.yaml` file by specifying your desired settings, which are commonly used across all deployments.
+To configure Helm, you can create a `values.yaml` file by specifying your desired settings, which are commonly used by most users.

 In the example values below, we used `spacetech` as an **example organization name**.
 You should **replace it** with your actual organization name or any other value you prefer.